Edgewater, Colorado: Climate

 Edgewater features a Semi-arid climate, with low annual precipitation.
 Due to Edgewater bordering the city and county of Denver, the climates are almost exactly the same, with only a few differences.
-Annual snowfall is generally a bit less in Edgewater, and the high temperatures are also a few degrees warmer, due to the fact that Denver temperatures are recorded at the Denver International Airport, which is actually east of the Denver metro area.
+Annual snowfall is generally a bit less in Edgewater, and the high temperatures are also a few degrees warmer, because Denver temperatures are recorded at the Denver International Airport, which is actually east of the Denver metro area.

 Summers are hot and dry, while winters can vary from cool to cold, with snowfall not uncommon in winter months.
 However, snowfall is short lived in arid and sunny climates, usually melting in a day or sometimes before nightfall.
 Normal summer highs range from the upper 80s (°F) to the mid 90s, with upper 90 °F days very common, and even a few days over 100 °F as well.
 Normal winter highs range from the mid 40s to the mid 50s, with upper 50 °F and lower 60 °F days very common as well.
 Sunshine is abundant throughout the year, averaging over 300 days of sun per year.